zacharyFolwick/babblefish/README.md

+# Prerequisites
+A mac.
+I'm so sorry.
+I'll make it more cross-platform later.
+Hopefully.
+I'll probably just generate a web api.
+This is just a little thing I whipped out on a Friday night because I was bored during a heat wave.

+* ffmpeg - just run `brew install ffmpeg` and wait for the install to complete.
+I use this to cut up the base mp3 file.

 # How it works

 `sayit.sh` takes in ascii text and converts it into mp3, outputting it to the current working directory.